-A flexible Rx USART is provided for all modem modes, meeting the requirements of V.14 for all modem speeds.
+A flexible Rx USART is provided for all modem modes, meeting the requirements of V.14 for all automodem and V.22/V.22bis manual modes.
 Depending on the setting of the Rx Mode Register, it will treat the received data bit stream as Synchronous data, as Start-Stop characters or as HDLC Frames.